tetracorp/k240/docs/_posts/2020-03-01-0-introduction.md

 and [Swixarans](../alien/6-swixarans.html), including species-unique missiles and ship hardpoints.

-The exact AI routines of the aliens are reasonably complex, but only partially known.
+The exact AI routines of the aliens are reasonably complex, and only partially known.

 ### Bugs